IvonGu/lectures-1/README.md

 On the practical side, we will cover a variety of tools with which every data scientist should be familiar, including revision control tools, web publishing formats, tools and commands for reshaping and recasting data, how to work with different data formats, how to merge and link data, and how to publish a website.

-In the data visualisation part of the course, we will...
+In the data visualisation part of the course, we will cover a variety of principles, tools, and methods for visualizing data.

+The final project will...